tizron22/word-in-focus/TESTING.md

     Congratulations!
 No errors were detected!
 Manual testing is still necessary to ensure compliance and optimal accessibility.

-> Automated testing was also completed using JEST.js.
+> ### Automated testing was also completed using JEST.js.
 >
 > - [JEST](https://jestjs.io/) - For automated script testing.
-> - Due to the last minute change to the assessment criteria with adding Jest Automated Testing, if I have more time to thoroughly research the documentation at length.
+> - Due to the last minute change to the assessment criteria with adding Jest Automated Testing, if I have more time to thoroughly research the jest documentation and seperate tests for practice.
-> - I would have liked to run more comprehive testing and additional test suites to ensure majority of the functions pass automated testing before releasing to the stakeholder.
+> - I would have liked to run more comprehive testing to ensure majority of the functions pass automated testing before releasing to the stakeholder.

 ![Jest Testing Results](./assets/images/jestTestingImage.jpg)